psychonomics/RepData_PeerAssessment1/PA1_template.md

 ```

 #### Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+The strategy I am using for filling in all of the missing values in the dataset is to replace the missing values with the average number of steps for that 5-minute interval, averaged accross all days (with non-missing values).

 #### Create a new dataset that is equal to the original dataset but with the missing data filled in.